 My name is Tara Halsted, and I am a MFA graduate student studying design at UC Davis.
 For my thesis, I am designing training swimwear that helps control body position and posture in order to address risk factors for injuries.
 I am a competitive swimmer currently swimming for the Davis Aquadarts swim team.

 I grew up in Davis, California, and I have been swimming since age five.
 As an undergraduate at Stanford, I majored in Art Practice and swam on the Stanford Women's swim team.
 I love incorporating themes of swimming into my art and design projects.
 In the past, I have done a variety of water-themed art projects, including dying swimming-inspired textiles, painting sea animal designs on shirts, and drawing pictures of my teammates.

 I love making things, but in my free time, I enjoy hiking, paddle boarding, kayaking, and reading Calvin and Hobbes.
-I also like making silly videos with my dog, baking, and making up new experimental recipes.

 ARTIST STATEMENT (6/2017, B.A.
 Art Practice, Stanford):